 Congratulations on your SunSetter purchase.
-We hope that your SunSetter Awning has arrived in perfect condition, and that the installation and operation instructions we have provided help you to install and use your purchases with ease.
-If you still have questions, or need assistance from our Customer Service Department, please email us at contactus@sunsetter.com or call Toll Free at 800-670-7071.
+We hope that your SunSetter product has arrived in perfect condition, and that the installation and operation instructions we have provided help you to install and use your purchases with ease.
+If you still have questions, or need assistance from our Customer Service Department, please email us 7 days a week at contactus@sunsetter.com or call Toll Free at 800-670-7071, 7 days a week.
 We'll be happy to help.